JoaoBrasOliveira/machine-learning-experiments/README.md

 # João's Portfolio

 Welcome to my GitHub portfolio!
-I’m João, an aspiring Data Scientist with a background in Accounting.
+I’m João, a Data Scientist with a background in Accounting.

-In here, you’ll find some of the projects and analyses I’ve worked on, including my master’s thesis about fraud detection.
+In here, you’ll find some of the private projects and experiments I’ve worked on, including my master’s thesis about financial statement fraud (FSF) detection.
 All the projects are open-source, and as such are available under the MIT License.

 ## Skills and Technologies
 - **Languages**: Python, R, SQL